Contentful logo

 With all good things, there’s a “depends on how you use it and who is using it” clause.
 Contentful usage-based pricing can quietly snowball, especially for smaller teams or projects running on lean budgets.
 Its API-first approach might make developers grin, but the non-technical users might find themselves staring at setup screens, wondering, “Wait… where’s the editor?”

-More often than not, the main reason Contentful sucks is because a developer has built it incorrectly, as it has a whole host of opinionation, that isn't widely known.
+More often than not, the main reason Contentful sucks is that the developer has built it incorrectly, as it has a whole host of opinionation that isn't widely known.
 E.g.

 You need to be extremely careful with the number of documents you build, as you could very easily push yourself into enterprise from an early stage.